Xeriscape Native Grass Seed

 Mixture Varieties Include: Buffalo, Blue Grama, and Sheeps Fescue

-Buffalo grass is a fine-leaved, native, sod-forming, warm-season, perennial and is the dominant species on the short-grass region of the central Great Plains.
+Buffalo grass is a fine-leaved, native, sod-forming, warm-season, drought tolerant perennial and is the dominant species on the short-grass region of the central Great Plains.
 Generally, it grows 4 to 8 inches high and produces leaves less than 1/8 inch wide and 3 to 6 inches long.
 It spreads rapidly by surface runners and forms a dense, matted turf (great for lawns).

 Buffalo grass provides good grazing for livestock.
 Its palatability, prevalence, and adaptation to a wide range of soil and climatic conditions make it an important forage species of the Great Plains where it is considered a native grass.
 Growth begins in mid spring and continues through the summer.